 Would you like to have more information on how we can help you make your digital products even better?
 Just send us a message, one of our solution consultants will be happy to get in touch with you.

 What is Regression Testing?

 Every little change in the software and code of your digital product can have unexpected consequences.
-Regression testing in software QA means testing the software after a development cycle to ensure that existing functionalities haven’t been adversely affected.
+Regression testing in software QA means testing the software after a development cycle to ensure everything works as intended.

 It definitely makes sense to test applications, do a website performance test, or do any other form of quality assurance testing after rebuilding the code of your digital product.
 The purpose is to make sure there are no bugs that have been accidentally introduced into the new version, and to guarantee that previously fixed bugs don’t cause new trouble.